5 Times When Bitcoins Were Hacked and Stolen

 Bitfinex experienced the second biggest hack after Mt.
 Gox.

-It is cryptocurrency exchange platform headquartered in Hong Kong.
+It is a cryptocurrency exchange platform headquartered in Hong Kong.

 Hackers exploited a vulnerability in the multi-signature wallet architecture of Bitfinex and BitGo.